tlena43/CS171-Term-Project/README.md

 ### Samriddhi Matharu
 - **Dataset:** *E-Waste Image Dataset* (~3,000 labeled images across 10 classes, Apache 2.0 License).
-- Data is pre-organized into `train/val/test` folders.
+- Data is pre-organized into `train/val/test` folders from Kaggle.
+- Merged Kaggle’s validation split into the test set to form a larger and more reliable test dataset.
 - Preprocessing steps include loading images using `ImageFolder`.
 - Resize images, convert to tensors, and normalize pixel values.
 - Apply light augmentation (flip, rotation) to increase variety and help prevent overfitting.
+- Created an independent, real-world validation folder (“val by hand”) with unseen images collected manually from the internet.

 ### Helena Thiessen
 - **Dataset:** *Waste Recycling Plant Dataset* (~3000 labeled images across 17 classes).